Vooban/Decision-Trees-For-Knowledge-Discovery/README.md

       - **lug_boot** the size of luggage boot
     - **safety** estimated safety of the car

 Input attributes are printed in lowercase.
 Besides the target concept (CAR), the model includes three intermediate concepts: PRICE, TECH, COMFORT.
-Every concept is in the original model related to its lower level descendants by a set of examples (for these examples sets see [Web Link]).
+Every concept is in the original model related to its lower level descendants by a set of examples.

 The Car Evaluation Database contains examples with the structural information removed, i.e., directly relates CAR to the six input attributes: buying, maint, doors, persons, lug_boot, safety.